Some Unfiltered Facts About Raw Water

 • Disinfection: Killing of waterborne bacteria through chlorine and other chemical treatments

 One man who lived a healthy 100 years in New York City had this to say about the municipality’s water “There is nothing cleaner than New York City water”.
-Well, when you hear words spoken from a true centenarian, maybe, just maybe we should take heed of his comment!
+Well, when you hear words spoken by a true centenarian, maybe, just maybe, we should take heed of his comment!

 Leave a Reply